Networks

 A key way that data can help natural spaces to flourish is by adding a layer of insight, and to this end part of our role with the Green Minds project is to do with mapping networks of organisations, resources, spaces and projects in different ways.

-At Green Minds, we’re helping to facilitate a ‘Plymouth Nature Network’.
-This was created in December 2020 following an online workshop which highlighted the need for people to connect & support each other in taking action, as well as getting ecological expertise & guidance.
+At Green Minds, we’re helping to facilitate a 'Growing with Nature Network’.
+This was started in December 2020 following an online workshop which highlighted the need for people to connect & support each other in taking action, as well as getting ecological expertise & guidance.

-In order to get the Plymouth Nature Network Map ready to go on the Green Minds website, we now need to hear from you!
+In order to get the Growing with Nature network Map ready, we now need to hear from you!
 If you’re part of a group taking action or volunteering to help the environment & wildlife, complete this quick survey.
-Note that inputs are moderated by a human before they will appear on the live map shown on this page.
+Note that inputs are moderated by a human before they will appear on the live map.

 Concept mapping